Special Session!

 2. Analyze how underrepresented women are systematically excluded, co-opted, or punished.

-4. Apply equity-centered design strategies to organizational policy and culture.
+4. Apply equity-centered strategies to organizational development.

 About the Presenter